yesdeepakmittal/full-stack-data-science-roadmap/pandas.md

 ## Pandas
-Data manipulation library built on the top of *Numpy* and *Matplotlib*.
+Data manipulation and transformation library built on the top of *Numpy* and *Matplotlib*.

 ### Used Functions in different coding part
 * **pd.DataFrame()** - Preparaing a pandas dataframe